ansible/awx/docs/docsite/rst/userguide/job_templates.rst

     - They correspond to variables in an enabled survey
     - ``ask_variables_on_launch`` is set to True

-When you pass survey variables, they are passed as extra variables (``extra_vars``) within the controller.
+When you pass survey variables, they are passed as extra variables (``extra_vars``) within AWX.
 This can be tricky, as passing extra variables to a job template (as you would do with a survey) can override other variables being passed from the inventory and project.

 For example, say that you have a defined variable for an inventory for ``debug = true``.
 It is entirely possible that this variable, ``debug = true``, can be overridden in a job template survey.

 To ensure that the variables you need to pass are not overridden, ensure they are included by redefining them in the survey.
 Keep in mind that extra variables can be defined at the inventory, group, and host levels.

-If specifying the ``ALLOW_JINJA_IN_EXTRA_VARS`` parameter, refer to the :ref:`Controller Tips and Tricks <ag_tips_jinja_extravars>` section of the |ata| to configure it in the Jobs Settings screen of the controller UI.
+If specifying the ``ALLOW_JINJA_IN_EXTRA_VARS`` parameter, refer to the :ref:`AWX Tips and Tricks <ag_tips_jinja_extravars>` section of the |ata| to configure it in the Jobs Settings screen of the AWX UI.

 .. index::
    pair: job templates; job variables